-Includes the following amounts deferred and held under the Company's Deferred Plan for Directors: Mr. Brooks - \$64,000, Mr. Guzzi - \$108,000, Mr. Hoffman - \$23,200, Mr. Meyer - \$35,000, Mr. Swift - \$60,000, and Mr. Van Riper - \$60,000.
+Includes the following amounts deferred and held under the Company's Deferred Plan for Directors: Mr. Brooks - \$55,000, Mr. Guzzi - \$104,000, Mr. Hoffman - \$21,600, Mr. Meyer - \$35,000, Mr. Swift - \$60,000, and Mr. Van Riper - \$60,000.

-(2) Represents the dollar value of 350 shares of restricted stock recognized in the Company's Consolidated Statement of Income for 2007 under the provisions of SFAS 123(R).
-The dollar value represents the expense for the restricted stock awards granted in 2007.
-The determination of fair values for these shares is disclosed in the Stock-Based Compensation note within the Notes to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K. Such shares were granted on May 7, 2007 and are forfeitable if the Director's service terminates for reasons other than death prior to the regularly scheduled Annual Meeting of Shareholders to be held on May 5, 2008.
+(2) Amounts in this column represent the expense recognized by the Company in the Company's Consolidated Statement of Income for 2008 under SFAS 123(R) for 750 shares of restricted stock granted in 2008.
+Pursuant to SEC rules the amount of compensation expense was calculated excluding forfeiture assumptions.
+The total grant date fair value of such awards was \$35,400.
+The assumptions used to value these awards and determine the annual expense are disclosed in Note 18 to the Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K. Such shares were granted on May 5, 2008 and are forfeitable if the Director's service terminates for reasons other than death prior to the regularly scheduled Annual Meeting of Shareholders to be held on May 4, 2009.
 Such shares also vest and become nonforfeitable in full upon a Director's death or a change in control (as defined in the 2005 Incentive Award Plan).
-Except for stock units under the Company's Deferred Plan for Directors, none of the Non-Management Directors, other than Mr. Ratcliffe, hold any other form of equity compensation.
+Except for stock units under the Company 's Deferred Plan for Directors, none of the Non-Management Directors hold any other form of equity compensation.

-The following represents stock units (each stock unit consisting of one share each of Class A Common Stock and Class B Common Stock) held by each Non-Management Director under the Company's Deferred Compensation Plan for Directors and stock options held by Mr. Ratcliffe that were granted when he was an employee of the Company:
+The following represents stock units (each stock unit consisting of one share each of Class A Common Stock and Class B Common Stock) held by each Non-Management Director under the Company's Deferred Plan for Directors:

-Aggregate No. of Stock Units Held at Year End (#) Aggregate No. of Option Awards Held at Year End (#)
+Aggregate No. of Stock Units Held at Year End (#)

-E. Richard Brooks 8,117
+E. Richard Brooks 9,049

-George W. Edwards 15,665 -
+George W. Edwards, Jr. 16,198

-Anthony J. Guzzi 1,125 -
+Anthony J. Guzzi 2,416

-Joel S. Hoffman 19,199 -
+Joel S. Hoffman 20,112

-Andrew McNally IV 32,166 -
+Andrew McNally IV 33,261

-Daniel J. Meyer 12,042 -
+Daniel J. Meyer 12,860

-G. Jackson Ratcliffe - 132,000
+G. Jackson Ratcliffe -

-Richard J. Swift.
-2,209 -
+Richard J. Swift 2,985

-Daniel S. Van Riper 4,605 -
+Daniel S. Van Riper 5,462

-In 2007, Mr. Ratcliffe exercised 120,000 stock options for a realized value of \$590,400.
+In 2008, Mr. Ratcliffe exercised 132,000 options that were granted to him when he was an employee of the Company for a realized value of \$828,432.